Andrea Follmer Greenhoot

 Research Areas: Cognitive Psychology, Developmental Psychology

 My work focuses on cognitive development with a special focus on memory development.
-My research team and I investigate how children and adults come to remember both good and bad experiences in their lives, and how these memories are related to well-being and psychological symptoms.
-A central theme of this work is the interplay between memory and other aspects of cognitive and social functioning.
+Most of my research looks at how children and adults come to remember both good and bad experiences in their lives, and how these memories are related to well-being.
 Several of our projects examine autobiographical memory in teens and young adults exposed to various forms of abuse during childhood.
 We are investigating how these and other significant life experiences are retained and made sense of in memory.
 We are also examining the role of parent-child conversation in shaping how young children react to and remember negative events.
-Our results are yielding critical information about how to best talk with people of different ages about the distressing events in their lives and promote the most adaptive responses to such experiences.
-The findings also inform developmental models of trauma, memory, and psychopathology.
-My interests also include statistical methodology, with an emphasis on techniques for the analysis of developmental change.
+The findings shed new light on big debates about emotional and traumatic memories, and on the role of social interaction as a driver of personal recollections.
+They also yield critical information about how to best talk with people of different ages about the distressing events in their lives.

 Bunnell, S.L., & Greenhoot, A.F.
 (2012).
 When and Why Does Abuse Predict Reduced Autobiographical Memory Specificity?
 Memory, 20, 121-137.